gibbok/notes-open-policy-agent/README.md

 In Open Policy Agent (OPA), virtual documents are data structures that are  computed by the policies themselves, as opposed to being loaded from external sources [4].
 They essentially represent the outcome of evaluating OPA rules.

 Dynamically generated: Unlike base documents (which contain pre-loaded data), virtual documents are created on-the-fly during policy evaluation [1].
 Structure: They can hold the same kind of information as base documents, including numbers, strings, lists, and maps [4].
 Access: You can reference virtual documents using the same dot/bracket notation as base documents, making it easy to integrate them into your policies [4].
 Location control: Policies themselves control where virtual documents are stored within the data tree using the package directive in the Rego policy language [4].

+Rego lets you refer to both base and virtual documents through a global variable called data.
+Similarly, OPA lets you query for both base and virtual documents via the /v1/data HTTP API [3].
+This is why queries for just data (or data.foo or data.foo.bar, etc.) return the combination of base and virtual documents located under that path.

+Since base documents come from outside of OPA, their location under data is controlled by the software doing the loading.
+On the other hand, the location of virtual documents under data is controlled by policies themselves using the package directive in the language.